VigneshT24/Dynamic_Learning_Model/README.md

 Whether you're building a student support bot, a domain-specific assistant, or an adaptive Q&A system, DLM offers a flexible foundation to power your intelligent applications

-* This model uses SpaCy, SQLite, & NLTK for many of its functions

 NOTICE:
 * This is a public package.
 To install it, run:
 ```bash